Get started with Connect embedded components

 and overflow: scroll

-, just like with other HTML block
+, the same way you can with other HTML block

 elements.